By Paul Skeldon, Contributing Editor at Parcelhub

 As we have touched on in the customer service and experience arena, distribution is another core factor to take on when trying to find alternatives to Amazon.

 Smaller retailers that need shipping – and needing to make the shipping component of their customer service play – need to plug into a distribution network.
-Carrier management software allows retailers to do just that – and to save money while they do it.
+Carrier or traffic management software allows retailers to do just that – and to save money while they do it.

 Whether you need to send 20, 500 or 5000 or more packages a day, this kind of third-party software allows even small retailers to piggyback next day deliveries in trucks that are already going where they need them to be.